PoslinskiNet/ember-testing-guide/README.md

 await typeInSearch('Test phrase');
 ```

 This allows to easily set up the search phrase into ember power select input.
-When you see that an add-on misses a test helper that could be useful, don't hesitate to contribute to it and add it on your own!
+When you see that an add-on misses a test helper that could be useful, don't hesitate to contribute to it and add it yourself!

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>